AI Chatbot Memory: Enabling Lifelong Conversations with Persistent Recall

 AI chatbot memory is the crucial capability for an AI agent to retain and recall information from past interactions, fostering coherent, personalized, and truly intelligent dialogues that learn and adapt over time.
-This memory system allows conversational AI to move beyond stateless interactions, offering a more engaging user experience.
+This memory system allows conversational AI to move beyond stateless interactions, offering a more engaging user experience and enabling AI with long term memory.

 What is AI Chatbot Memory?